mrfinnsmith/fjordle/readme.md

 - **Logic**:
   1. Check queue for today's date
   2. If queued fjord exists, use it and delete queue entry
-  3. If no queue, select unused fjord randomly
+  3. If no queue, select unused non-quarantined fjord randomly
-  4. If all fjords used, recycle oldest by `last_presented_date`
+  4. If all non-quarantined fjords used, recycle oldest by `last_presented_date`

 ### Manual Queue Management